toxicoder/inkorporated/README.md

-# inkorporated
+# Inkorporated Homelab

-A GitOps/Infrastructure as Code repository template for homelab deployments.

-## Overview

-This repository provides a comprehensive template for setting up a production-ready homelab infrastructure using GitOps principles.
-It combines Terraform, Ansible, and ArgoCD to automate the provisioning and deployment of a k3s-based Kubernetes cluster with all essential services.

-The project is designed as a **template repository** that developers can clone, configure, and deploy to their homelabs.
-Once deployed, it provides a complete GitOps environment with version control, infrastructure automation, and application deployment capabilities.
+A comprehensive, self-hosted, open-source internal work environment designed for homelab deployments.
+This project provides a complete, integrated solution that combines infrastructure automation, GitOps deployment, and a rich set of productivity and collaboration tools.

 ## Key Features